MarsUniversity/ece387-robotics/website/block_2_kinematics/homework/hw5.md

 If we move too fast, we could damage the arm, so we are always going to send the last command as T2000 since high speed is not important to us.
-Now this command only moves the first 2 servos, but our arm has 5 degrees of freedom (5 servos), so our command string will contain 5 servo commands and the T2000 command with a `\r` on the end.
+Now this command only moves the first 2 servos, but our arm has 5 degrees of freedom (5 servos), so our command string will contain 5 servo commands and the T2500 command with a `\r` on the end.

-This homework will walk you through building the code to run the robot arm
+This homework will walk you through building the code to run the robot arm.
+In the lab, you will need to calibrate your servos.
+For now, we will use these values which are close.
+Make sure you write your code so it is easy to change these values later.

 | Angle [deg] | PWM  |
 |-------------|------|